 - Obtain from you or from third parties, such as credit reference agencies (who may search the Electoral Register), fraud prevention agencies or other organisations when you apply for an account or any other product or service or which you or they give to us at any other time; or

-Information collected about you will only be used lawfully in accordance with the Data Protection Act 1998.
+Information collected about you will only be used lawfully in accordance with the GDPR.
 The type of information we will collect about you includes:

 - Your name,